laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595580-5b811480-d071-11eb-9b99-9dcad8b4ac17.png">

 Unfortunately, we are not yet providing GPUs or Windows, Ubuntu operating systems.
-However, you can find more information on the future development of the services on our webpage.
-In teh next paragraph we will dicuss how to work with a private Destop, which software are pre-installed on it and how it is possible to customize your workspace.
+However, you can find more information on the future developments of the services on our webpage.In the next paragraph we will dicuss how to work with a Desktop, which software are available and how it is possible to customize your workspace.

 ## Working with your virtual Desktop

+After luancng a Desktop, the virtual computer remains always on and you  and your CSC project member can awalys  securly connect to it from the SD Desktop connection page.
+Each desktop supports the simutaneus connecion of 10 project memebers.

+### Getting started

+### Software available

+## advaced

+When you access the virtual Desktop for the first time, you will be able to see the setting boad. from here you can for example adjust the screen resolution....

+From teh menu bar(top left corner) you can access the menu bar and several pre-installed applications: for example Open Office, audio, video, images,  Jupiter Notebook.
+Ru tudio.
 In the Desktop you will be able to access different applications from the menu bar on the page top left corner (e.g. Open Office, Jupter Notebook ).
 If you need to work on files or datasets with your colleagues, save them in the **Shared-directory**.
 The file will be visible and accessible to all the members of the same CSC project.